Canon 5D Mark II vs 6D

 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the 6D have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the 6D have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the 6D was followed by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark II and 6D can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Canon 6D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark II or the Canon 6D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.